-As you can see, there are many kinds of IV fluids.
+As you can see, there are many types of IV fluid.
 However, some are used only in particular circumstances.
 However, there are others that you’ll commonly find at a typical IV provider, whether that’s a hospital emergency room or a specialty IV service, such as:

 This isotonic solution is perhaps the best all-purpose IV fluid.
 It’s an effective rehydrating agent that’s adaptable for many health problems, such as dehydration or sodium loss caused by illnesses accompanied by vomiting or diarrhea.
 Isotonic fluids can also be used in a clinical setting during blood transfusions, though special care must be taken to prevent fluid retention in people with chronic heart or kidney problems.

 As indicated in its name, this solution has less saline than the 0.9% NaCl fluid.
 Half-normal saline is hypotonic, which makes it good for restoring water in dehydrated cells.
 An IV with this solution is valuable for rehydrating people who can’t keep oral liquids down due to nausea or other factors.